 Transom or Bow Mounted

 This is a fairly straightforward category.
-Most kayaks need a transom mounted motor in order to operate while the angler is in it.
+Most kayaks need a transom-mounted motor to operate while the angler is in it.
 Bow-mounted motors are generally designed for medium-sized boats and not kayaks.

 12, 24 or 36-Volt